EarthBigData/openSAR/INSTALLATION.md

 [https://conda.io/miniconda.html](https://conda.io/miniconda.html)

 After *miniconda* is installed, ensure that the environment variables are set correctly to execute "conda" and start a new terminal.
 In the terminal (e.g. *bash* on Linux/Mac, *Anaconda Prompt* on Windows) type:

+#### Installation from conda-forge
+Typiccally you want to install packages from the conda-forge community channel:

     conda config --add channels conda-forge --force
     conda update --yes --all
     conda install nb_conda_kernels

+#### Alternative installation from a local file channel
+Alternatively, you can also use a custom channel, e.g. from a file if provided:

+    conda config --add channels PATH-TO-CHANNEL-DIRECTORY --force
+    conda update --yes --all
+    conda install nb_conda_kernels

+Examples for PATH-TO-CHANNEL-DIRECTORY-NAME

+    Windows: c:\Users\Administrator\ebdchannel
+    Linux:   /home/josefk/ebdchannel

 **NOTE FOR WINDOWS INSTALLATION:**